Derducken/unregistered_phoenix/readme.md

 None for now.
 We'll see if anything extra is needed.
 I'll try to keep everything simple and avoid using *any* addons if it isn't really necessary.

-This *will* mean that, in the long run, I consider better (and the theme will demand) editing some files to change some parameters manually instead of having to add needless fluff on a WP instalation, needlesly draging things down.
+This *does* mean that, in the long run, I consider better (and the theme will demand) editing some files to change some parameters manually instead of having to add extra fluff on a WP instalation, needlesly draging things down.

 ### Installing